Skeena River

 The Skeena River is the second-longest river entirely within British Columbia, Canada (after the Fraser River).
-Since ancient times, the Skeena has been an important transportation artery, particularly for the Tsimshian and the Gitxsan—whose names mean "inside the Skeena River" ,and "people of the Skeena River," respectively.
+Since ancient times, the Skeena has been an important transportation artery, particularly for the Tsimshian and the Gitxsan—whose names mean "inside the River of Mist", and "people of the River of Mist," respectively.
 The river and its basin sustain a wide variety of fish, wildlife, and vegetation, and communities native to the area depend on the health of the river.
 The Tsimshian migrated to the Lower Skeena River, and the Gitxsan occupy territory of the Upper Skeena.

 During the Omineca Gold Rush, steamboat services ran from the sea to Hazelton, which was the jumping-off point for the trails to the goldfields.
 The Hudson's Bay Company established a major trading post on the Skeena at what became called Port Simpson, British Columbia (Lax Kw'alaams), where nine tribes of the Tsimshian nation settled about 1834.
 Other tribes live elsewhere in BC, and descendants of one group in Metlakatla, Alaska.